72 Biology

 A collection of dissection images from the British Columbia Institute of Technology.

-Bioinformatics & Raspberry Pi (CC BY) created by Dr Heleen Plaisier, Dr Daniel Barker, and Dr Stevie A Bain
+Bioinformatics & Raspberry Pi by Heleen Plaisier, Daniel Barker, and Stevie A Bain (CC BY).

 The 4273π project provides materials for teaching and learning bioinformatics, including an SD card image for the low-cost Raspberry Pi computer.
 The resource is tailored for bioinformatics use and includes open educational resources for computational biology.